Flotomate/product_docs/source/admin/admin-automation/ad-use-cases.rst

 User Story
 ==========

-Ravi, the IT manager, is using Flotomate to manage his company’s service desk.
-He knows how hectic managing the service desk can be; he has been using Flotomate’s **Workflow** automation to manage all his Requests.
+Ravi, the IT manager, is using Motadata to manage his company’s service desk.
+He knows how hectic managing the service desk can be; he has been using Motadata’s **Workflow** automation to manage all his Requests.

 The Antivirus subscriptions of the marketing department are about to expire.
 Ravi knows a significant flow of Requests is about to come.
 He